Jennifer's Body: Casting

-Design and effects
+Design and visual effects

-Handling the film's special effects were KNB EFX GROUP and Moving Picture Company (MPC).
+Handling the film's visual effects were KNB EFX GROUP and Moving Picture Company (MPC).
 For Jennifer's demonic form, the creators used different techniques.
 "I actually wasn't in [the makeup chair] that much because they created an entire head.
 They did a live cast of me from the shoulders up.
 They created me and then put the teeth in", stated Fox.
 "To save my face, they had a photo double that would come in and do most of the crazy monster makeup - they would do that on her.
 So it would go from me, then in post-production it would somehow go to her and the fake head.
 They would mix them all together."

 For the "vomit scene" where Jennifer has just arrived at Needy's house after being murdered and inhabited by a demon, Fox said the liquid she was given to spit out "was actually ... chocolate syrup initially".
 "We did a few takes where I would just do this scream and sort of puke Hershey's chocolate syrup.
 Scratch the Hershey's because I don't want to endorse that or anything", she stated.
 "And then, special effects did a rig that clamps onto my ear and you revisit it in the pool scene ..."
 Fox said it "clips on.
 It goes around the back of my ear and then I bite down on it on the side of my face, like this, and it projectiles.
 It's a tube ..."

 Director Kusama said it had a classic feel.
 Fox agreed, "Yeah, and it projects whatever that material was.
 I'm not sure.
 It was pretty intense.
 I think it was worse for [Seyfried] because she's the one that got puked on.
 I was the one doing the puking."

-For more practical special effects on the set as opposed to CG, Kusama said it "was a choice that we all sort of made organically".
-She said they appreciate "those kind of effects in older movies and [questions] sometimes how much more effective it is to use a ton of CG" and that they "always started with a practical effect and then moved forward from there to lay a groundwork of something that's actually physically, materially there".
+For more practical special effects on the set as opposed to CGI, Kusama said it "was a choice that we all sort of made organically".
+She said they appreciate "those kind of effects in older movies and [questions] sometimes how much more effective it is to use a ton of CGI" and that they "always started with a practical effect and then moved forward from there to lay a groundwork of something that's actually physically, materially there".
 They found this to be more enjoyable.